capta1nseal/ray-tracer/README.md

 ## project state

-The skeletons of what is to come are being constructed, and soon they may create the skeleton of an image in the command line.
+The backbone of a ray tracer has been built, and can project the geometry of any parallelogram, rectangle or square to the screen.

 ### geometry